SadSlothXL/docs/src/content/docs/misc/dvars.md

 ---

 For details on how to use DVars, see [the console guide](/guides/console/).
 These DVars have been parsed automatically, there may be mismatches for default values.
+Not all DVars are in use, some may be leftovers from earlier titles, some may have been disabled or broken by IW4x.

 ## Flags